rust-lang-ve/libcne-ve/README.md

 libcne = { git = "https://github.com/rust-lang-ve/libcne.git", branch = "master" }
 ```

-If you want to use an specific version, you must add the crate to your `Cargo.toml` as follows:
+If you want to use a specific version, you must add the crate to your `Cargo.toml` as follows:

 ```toml
 [dependencies]